 Creating a healthier relationship between people and food is integral to our business.
 While we are transforming the nutritional profile of many of our products by reducing added sugars, sodium and saturated fat, we are also building our portfolio of nutritious products, accelerating a journey that we began before the turn of the 21st century.

-Over the years, we have built our nutrition portfolio through a combination of acquisitions and new product innovations, while working to make our existing portfolio healthier through product reformulations.
+Over the years, we have built our nutrition portfolio through a combination of acquisitions and new product innovations, while working to make our existing portfolio more nutritious through product reformulations.

 Through acquisition, we have added a number of the world’s most trusted and loved positive nutrition brands to our business.
-In 1998, we acquired Tropicana, and in 2001, we merged with the Quaker Oats Company, which also brought the Gatorade business to PepsiCo.
+In 1998, we began our journey in nutrition by acquiring Tropicana, and in 2001, we merged with the Quaker Oats Company, which also brought the Gatorade business to PepsiCo.
 In 2007, we acquired Naked Juice Company.
 In 2010, we acquired Russia’s Wimm-Bill-Dann, the country’s leading branded food and beverage company and leading producer of dairy products.
+In 2016, we announced an agreement to acquire KeVita, a leading North American maker of fermented probiotic and kombucha beverages.
+In 2018, we acquired Bare Snacks, a US-based maker of baked fruit and vegetable snacks, made from simple ingredients that are baked, not fried.

-With this range of brands, we deliver against a range of positive nutritional needs, including whole grains, fruits and vegetables, dairy, protein, and hydration, and over the years, we have innovated to further bolster our portfolio.
+With this range of brands, we deliver against a range of positive nutritional needs, including products with nutrients like grains, fruits and vegetables, protein, and those that are naturally nutritious like water and unsweetened tea.
+Over the years, we have innovated to further bolster our portfolio.
 Our notable innovations over the years span a wide range, from Trop 50 in the U.S. to Quaker Oat Dairy Drink in the Philippines to Nutri Upma, a local breakfast in India, to Alvalle gazpacho in Europe.
 Each of these and other PepsiCo product innovations fit local consumer tastes and preferences while providing consumers with nutrition they are looking for.

-Our move toward building a portfolio of healthier options is in line with the direction of consumers, a movement that shows no signs of slowing.
+Our move toward building a portfolio of more nutritious options is in line with the direction of consumers, a movement that shows no signs of slowing.
 This presents promising growth potential for PepsiCo.

 We believe that we have an opportunity to positively influence the diets of people around the world through our nutritious products.
 With a global rise in urban living and “on-the-go” eating habits, consumers are demanding products that are at once nutritious, convenient, great tasting, and are trusted from quality and food safety perspectives.
 Developing and delivering products that meet these attributes is a priority for PepsiCo.